khoa-ngo/LearningThroughPlay/README.md

-## Artificial intelligence that can learn to perform robotic tasks from iteracting with the physical world (Work in Progress)
+## Artificial intelligence that can learn to perform robotic tasks from iteracting with the physical world

 ### Brief Overview:
 * What is it about robots that make them so robotic?